Prosecutors file formal notice of intent to seek death penalty for Luigi Mangione

 Federal prosecutors on Thursday filed a formal notice of intent to seek the death penalty for Luigi Mangione in the murder of UnitedHealthcare CEO Brian Thompson.

-This comes one day before Mangione's arraignment hearing in federal court, which is scheduled for 1 p.m.
+This came one day before Mangione's arraignment hearing in federal court, which is scheduled for 1 p.m.
 Friday.

 Mangione, 26, is accused of fatally shooting Thompson outside a New York City hotel on Dec.
 4, 2024 as Thompson was on his way to an investors conference.
 He has been indicted on two counts of stalking, a firearms offense and murder through the use of a firearm.